matszpk/simple-irc-server/README.md

 * TLS connections support thanks RusTLS and OpenSSL.

 Because it is simple IRC server, unfortunatelly some commands have not been supported like:
-CONNECT, REHASH, RESTART, AUTHENTICATE, STATS.
+CONNECT, REHASH, RESTART, AUTHENTICATE.
 This server should be used to simple installation only with local IRC environment.

 ## Build